 North Pond Given by The Morris Family, including the South Patio, Given by The Sahady Family

 Dr. Gerald L. Boarman, Bullis Head of School, now has his office located in one of the primary student classroom buildings on campus.

 Given by Biao Li & Ming Zhu Lao

 Offices and conference room for members of the School’s administrative team and support staff.
 The conference room was given in honor of James Lemon Pitzer ’17 by The Lemon Family Foundation.

 Given by The Meltzer Family

-The Digital Media Studio will be a creative hub for video and audio recording.
-Students who take Intro to Digital Media, a new Upper School technology elective, will utilize the space as they learn how to light portraits and interviews, record audio and edit video stories.
-Professional LED studio lights, 4K mirrorless cameras and fast laptops equipped with Adobe Creative Suite will give students the opportunity to discover new passions while using industry standard equipment and software to create multimedia stories for their digital portfolios.
+The Digital Media Studio is a creative hub for video and audio recording.
+Students who take Intro to Digital Media, an Upper School technology elective, utilize the space as they learn how to light portraits and interviews, record audio and edit video stories.
+Professional LED studio lights, 4K mirrorless cameras and fast laptops equipped with Adobe Creative Suite give students the opportunity to discover new passions while using industry standard equipment and software to create multimedia stories for their digital portfolios.

-With a chroma green screen painted on the back wall of the studio, students will be able to create any environment or background they can imagine for their photos and videos using carefully planned lighting and visual effects software.
-Future class offerings and cross-curricular partnerships will allow students to dive deeper into specific interests like motion graphics, video journalism, podcasting and more.
+With a chroma green screen painted on the back wall of the studio, students are able to create any environment or background they can imagine for their photos and videos using carefully planned lighting and visual effects software.
+Future class offerings and cross-curricular partnerships allow students to dive deeper into specific interests like motion graphics, video journalism, podcasting and more.

 The space features a dedicated audio recording booth with a window into the main studio.
 With a digital sound mixing board at their fingertips and high quality microphones, students will be able to capture and master pro quality recordings for their portfolios.

-The studio will also be used to create promotional, fundraising and campus news content to share with the Bullis community and beyond.
+The studio is also used to create promotional, fundraising and campus news content to share with the Bullis community and beyond.